naterodrigues/RockPaperScissors/README.md

 ##### Draw

-The user selection that loses also glows red for 0.3 seconds which isn't captured in this screenshot.
+The user selection that draws also glows grey for 0.3 seconds which isn't captured in this screenshot.

 ![A loss](/images/draw.png)